WeMoms

 • Blood Tests: Sometimes, additional blood tests may be needed to assess your liver and kidney function.

 By staying on top of these tests, you're ensuring that you get the care you need right when you need it.
-It's all about being your own health advocate!

 The BFF of Preeclampsia Management: Treatment Options